 Organize the work area

-Wax or dye stains are difficult to remove, so if you want to make candles at home, it is best to carefully prepare the area where you will be working.
+Wax or dye stains are difficult to remove, so if you want to make candles at home, it’s best to carefully prepare the area where you’ll be working.

-Best if you cover the worktops with newspaper and the stovetop with some aluminum foil.
+It’s better if you cover the work surfaces with newspapers and the stovetop with some aluminum foil.

-Have everything you need on hand: melting container, wax, colors, flavorings, wick, molds or containers, scissors, scrapers, thermometer, decorating elements.
+Have everything you need within reach: melting container, wax, colors, scents, wick, molds or containers, scissors, scrapers, thermometer, decorative elements.

-In the third part of the guide we will look in detail at all the steps to create beautiful, fragrant, homemade candles with your own hands!
+In the third part of the guide, we’ll see in detail all the steps to create beautiful, wonderfully scented candles at home, made with your own hands!